sylwiavargas/Accessible-Web-101/README.md

 ## Contributing
 See something, say something!

 I totally welcome feedback, pull requests, tips and ideas.
 This is a stub of a bigger project so feel welcome to chip in!
 My main priorities:
 - index.html does not yet have media queries option!
 - index.html has not been thoroughly tested on different screen readers;
+- because font sizes are in vw, zoom does not work;
 - index.js is still empty :D
+- let's create nested grid so the data displays more beautifully

 Don't be scared to contact me, even if you've never submitted a pull request!